Thusara Kodikara

 Thusara Prabath Kodikara (born 17 November 1969) is a former Sri Lankan international cricketer who represented the Malaysian national team between 2004 and 2009.
-He was born in Sri Lanka, and played first-class cricket there in the 1990s before emigrating to Malaysia.
+He was born in Sri Lanka, and played for Vidyartha College Kandy and first-class cricket there in the 1990s before emigrating to Malaysia.
 Kodikara played as an all-rounder, batting right-handed and bowling right-arm medium pace.

 Playing career

 Sri Lanka

 Born in Kandy in 1969, Kodikara made his first-class debut for Central Province against Western Province Suburbs in March 1991.
 He played for a Central and North Western Combined XI against Pakistan A that August, and made his debut for Antonians Sports Club in a Saravanamuttu Trophy match against Kalutara Physical Culture Centre in October.
 In all, he played ten first-class matches that first year.

 He played five first-class matches in 1992, including a match for a Sri Lanka Board President's XI.
 He made his List A debut in January 1993, playing for Antonians Sports Club against Colts Cricket Club, a month in which he scored 236 not out against Rio Sports Club, his highest first-class score.

 He played his last match for Central Province in March 1994, and continued to be a regular member of the Antonians Sports Club side in first-class cricket over the next few years, rarely playing one-day cricket.
 He played his last first-class match in Sri Lanka in February 1999.